neos/neos-development-collection/TYPO3.Neos/Tests/Functional/TypoScript/Fixtures/README.txt

       - text: 'This is our exemplary rendering test.
 Check it out and play around!'
   - main (section)
     - ___ (TextWithHeadline)
-      - title: 'Do you love FLOW3?'
+      - title: 'Do you love TYPO3 Flow?'
       - text: 'If you do, make sure to post your opinion about it on Twitter!'
     - ___ (HTML)
       - source: '[TWITTER WIDGET]'